Trump renews call for death penalty for New York truck attack suspect

 It could be used to make an argument that a judge should not allow the death penalty as a sentencing option, Acker said, adding that “the likelihood of that succeeding is very small.”

-Saipov’s defense attorney did not immediately respond to a request for comment.
+Saipov’s defense attorney did not respond immediately to a request for comment.

 Asked by reporters whether he thought Saipov should be executed if convicted, New York City Mayor Bill de Blasio said he categorically opposes the death penalty.